Jerome Starkey: Kenya

 In 2012 The Times posted Starkey to Nairobi, Kenya and appointed him Africa Correspondent.

 He was deported from Nairobi in 2017 as a result of his work.
 The government of Uhuru Kenyatta gave no official explanation.

 Fall of Kabul

 He returned to Kabul in 2021 as the Taliban seized control of Kabul.

 Ukraine

 Starkey has covered the war in Ukraine since the full scale invasion in Feb 2022.

-In August 2022 Russia's Foreign Ministry banned him from entering Russia, along with 38 others including Labour leader Kier Starmer and former Prime Minister David Cameron who they accused of spreading Russophobia.
+In August 2022 Russia's Foreign Ministry banned him from entering Russia, along with 38 others including Labour leader Keir Starmer and former Prime Minister David Cameron who they accused of spreading Russophobia.

 In August 2024 Starkey reported from occupied Russian Kursk which Ukrainian forces had captured in a surprise attack.

 A court in Kursk accused Starkey of entering Russia illegally and put him on an international wanted list.
 Starkey quipped it was "nice to feel wanted" and has continued to report from across Ukraine.